-In a narrow side street behind Belfast’s City Hall, Niall and Joanne McKenna’s bright and stylish Belfast restaurants tall arched windows overlook James Steet South and, with its crisp white linen, fresh flowers, contemporary Irish artwork and smart mirrors, it conveys a welcoming sense of confidence.
+In a narrow side street behind Belfast’s City Hall, Niall and Joanne McKenna’s bright and stylish Belfast restaurants tall arched windows overlook James Street South and, with its crisp white linen, fresh flowers, contemporary Irish artwork and smart mirrors, it conveys a welcoming sense of confidence.
 A recent revamp has widened its appeal, but the food remains the main focus.

-Since opening in 2004 Niall McKenna has stamped his own authority on the Northern food scene, and this gem of a restaurant has earned a loyal following for refined cooking which can be truly memorable.
+Since opening in 2004 Niall McKenna has stamped his own authority on the Northern food scene, and his dedication to showcasing local foods - and establishing a network of trusted local producers - is influential.
 McKenna, who has worked for respected names like Gary Rhodes, Marco Pierre White and Nico Ladenis, heads a first-rate team, effortlessly combining natural charm with focus.

-Utterly irresistible desserts include reworked classics such as lemon meringue & raspberry sorbet and warm pear tarte tatin with vanilla bean ice cream, and the cheese selection is also very tempting - Bleu D'Avergne and Ardrahan make a pleasing pair, for example, served with chutney and biscuits.
-This is, in a sense, simple food; using only the best of fresh, mainly local ingredients it is cooked with an assured elegance - and a merciful absence of fusion influences.
+Utterly irresistible desserts include beautifully reworked classics, and the cheese selection is always very tempting.
+This is, in a sense, simple food; using only the best of fresh, mainly local ingredients, it is cooked with an assured elegance - and the flavours are superb.

 The dining room has an exciting lively ambience, with friendly staff going about their business in a quietly efficient manner - and it is never difficult to catch their eye.